-Right is a piece of a false-killer whale's gut which has a heavy infestation of Bolbosoma capitatum, the thorny-headed worm.
+Below is a piece of a false-killer whale's gut which has a heavy infestation of Bolbosoma capitatum, the thorny-headed worm.
 There have been cases where infestations reach up to 600 worms per square metre of gut.

-On the left is a terrestrial nematode Mermis nigrescens I found entwined around a poppy leaf after a heavy shower.
+Below is a terrestrial nematode Mermis nigrescens I found entwined around a poppy leaf after a heavy shower.
 It was 5 - 10 cm long, and the little red tip is at the head end.

 It emerges after rain. and climbs on vegetation to lay its eggs.
 The eggs are eaten by earwigs and grasshoppers, and the nematode larvae hatch inside the host and thrive.

 When the host is fully grown the nematode bursts out of the body cavity of the host killing it.
 While inside the host it has been coiled up, and on hatching it stretches out to several times the host's length.
 It takes up so much space, and absorbs so much nutrition that the host is usually not able to reproduce.
-Then it burrows into the soil and remains there for up to 2 years, before climbing vegetation after rain to lay its eggs.
+Then the nematode burrows into the soil and remains there for up to 2 years before climbing vegetation after rain to lay its eggs.
 It is eaten by spiders and snails.

-On the left is Dorylamius stagnalis, a freshwater nematode.
+Above is Dorylamius stagnalis, a freshwater nematode.
 It is found in mud, and among plant roots at the bottom of ponds.
 Its mouth has a stylets for piercing, and it grows to 5 - 8 mm long.